 Use Case Examples -- Effective Samples and Tips

-Your use cases are only as effective as the value someone's deriving from them.
+In the technology world, your use cases are only as effective as the value someone's deriving from them.
 What seems obvious to you may not be to your developers or customers.
 The success measurement for an effective written use case is one that is easily understood, and ultimately the developers can build the right product the first time.

 A great way for writing effective use cases is to walk through a sample use case example and watch how it can be leveraged to something complex.
 By absorbing the meaning of use case diagrams, alternate flows and basic flows, you will be able to apply use cases to your projects.
 In some of the tips below, we'll use eBay features for example use cases.